hosny8/enhanced-tcas/README.md

 An advanced Traffic Collision Avoidance System (TCAS) specifically designed for Part 135 Charter operators flying Gulfstream 550 aircraft.
 This system enhances traditional TCAS capabilities with advanced object recognition, predictive analytics, and improved situational awareness.
 When it comes to aviation, safety is the number one priority, and this system is designed to enhance that.

 The main reason I built this project is because I believe there's significant potential for improvement in existing TCAS technology.
 With the advancements we've seen in technology today, TCAS—especially if licensing under the FAA can be done(I know it's not that easy)—should be more advanced and contribute to even greater safety.
-A system like this could have potentially prevented incidents like the tragic mid-air collision that happened at Ronald Reagan Airport on January 29, 2025.
+An enhanced TCAS could have potentially prevented incidents like the tragic mid-air collision that happened at Ronald Reagan Airport on January 29, 2025.

 I coded this system using Cursor.
 ## Key Features